Q. Do I need to give my fig a dormant period in winter?

-Q. I brought my new fig tree in my home in the pot it stood in my yard ( terra cotta pot!
+I brought my new fig tree in my home in the pot it stood in my yard ( terra cotta pot!
 But it bloom with leaves and tiny fig!
-My question is
+My question is does it need to go dormant or should I just continue let it soak up the would it be ready to plant outside?)”

 A fig tree, one that is grown for edible fig fruit, is best grown outdoors in full sun conditions.
 It should be protected in the winter by covering it with insulating material or brought indoors to a cold area, like a garage, where it is able to become dormant but not fall below freezing.
 If you don't allow the tree to have a period of dormancy, it will exhaust itself and become progressively weaker.